 Personal injury law in California is intended to compensate persons who are injured by the actions of another, whether those actions are negligent or intentional.
-Accidents and injuries are an everyday occurrence and in most instances, someone is legally responsible.
+Accidents and personal injuries are an everyday occurrence and in most instances, someone is legally responsible.
 A broad range of claims are included in personal injury actions, such as motor vehicle accidents, slips and falls, defective products, animal bites, dangerous conditions on someone’s property (premises liability), assault and battery, wrongful death, among others.
-A personal injury action can be a complex and frustrating experience and it is best to contact an attorney as soon as possible.
+A personal injury action can be a complex and frustrating experience and it is best to contact a Los Angeles & Encino personal injury attorney as soon as possible.

-At the Law Offices of Steven J. Horn our seasoned personal injury attorneys will aggressively fight to protect your rights to hold the responsible party accountable for your injuries.
+At the Law Offices of Steven J. Horn our seasoned personal injury attorneys in Encino, Los Angeles will aggressively fight to protect your rights to hold the responsible party accountable for your injuries.

 If you or a loved one has been injured in an accident, it is very important to protect your rights to any possible future legal action against a responsible party.
-The following things should be done after sustaining an injury:
+The following things should be done after sustaining a personal injury:

 - Preserve evidence: Try to write down the names, addresses and phone numbers of any witnesses to the accident, including license numbers and insurance information if a motor vehicle is involved.
 Take photographs of the accident scene and surroundings from different angles (for example the street and other cars, the floor that you slipped on, etc.).
 If a defective product was involved, keep it in a safe place and in the same condition as it was at the time of the accident.

-Contact an attorney: It is essential that you consult an experienced personal injury attorney as soon as possible after sustaining an injury, and do not speak with an insurance company representative before contacting an attorney.
+It is essential that you consult an experienced Los Angeles & Encino personal injury attorney as soon as possible after sustaining an injury, and do not speak with an insurance company representative before contacting an Encino injury lawyer.
 Insurance companies may use your statements against you to deny or limit the value of your claim.

 In order to determine who is responsible for your injuries, the basis for the claim must first be established.
 There are three basic types of personal injury claims:

-- Negligence claims: Claims based on negligence are the most common.
+- Negligence claims: Personal Injury claims based on the negligence are the most common.
 Someone is liable for your injuries if his or her negligent action caused your injury.
 A person who acts negligently does not intend to cause injury.
 Their liability is a result of careless or thoughtless action (or a failure to act) as compared to how a reasonable person would act in the same situation.
 Negligent claims can be made against individuals or companies when it involves:

 ◦ Bus Accidents